lablup/beps/proposals/BEP-1016-accelerator-interface-v2.md

 * How to handle & distinguish in-place restarts and relocated restarts in lifecycle hooks?
 * Would it better to provide a managed state-store interface to the lifecycle hook instances instead of requiring them to be stateless?
+* A better naming for "workload"?
+    - Just keep using "kernel" in align with the cluster-wide scheduler?
+    - Need to consider the relationship with "session" as well...